chyyuu/ucore_lib_bioniclibc/README.txt

 1. Test cases.
-To generate test cases binary, use: cd bionic-testcases make
+To generate test cases binary, use: make

-2. Prebuilt lib and linker are prepared in image directory.
+2. Prebuilt lib and linker are prepared in prebuilt directory.